 About the Personnel Qualification System

-In 1987, the Section of Utilities implemented the mandatory Personnel Qualification System (PQS) to enhance the safety, reliability, and efficiency of day-to-day operations of the Central Heating & Cooling Plants (CHACPs).
+In 1987, the Section of Utilities implemented the mandatory Personnel Qualification System (PQS) to enhance the safety, reliability, and efficiency of day-to-day operations of the Central Heating and Cooling Plants (CHACPs).
 PQS provides minimum standards for employees to qualify as Utility Plant Operators.

 The PQS program is a compilation of engineering fundamentals, plant operating systems, and casualty control procedures for which Plant Operators must demonstrate adequate knowledge and understanding.
 Employee progress is easily measured by a point system assigned to each specific task.